|

 thought that in return for one dollar in 1966, the community of Brookline

-would be rewarded with such a wonderful recreational facility today?
+would be rewarded with such a wonderful recreational facility?
+Just one look

 One of the Car